 Under our RAS criteria, we can rate a securitization up to four notches above our foreign currency rating on the sovereign if the tranche can withstand "severe" stresses.
 However, if all six of the conditions in paragraph 48 of the RAS criteria are met (including credit enhancement being sufficient to pass an extreme stress), we can assign ratings in this transaction up to a maximum of six notches (two additional notches of uplift) above the sovereign rating.
-In our view, the available credit enhancement for the class B notes withstands extreme stresses.
-We have therefore affirmed our 'AA (sf)' rating on the class B notes.
+The available credit enhancement for the class A3(G) notes withstands "severe" stresses.
+We have therefore raised to 'A+ (sf)' from 'A (sf)' our rating on the class A3(G) notes.